 It's hardly a looker, is it?

-The BMW iX is the perfect example of how not to judge a book by its cover.
-Certainly its, erm, distinctive design won't be to all tastes, but it'll get you noticed in a sea of cookie-cutter SUV designs out there.
+The BMW iX is the perfect example of why not to judge a book by its cover.
+Certainly its, erm, distinctive design won't be to all tastes, but it'll get you noticed in a sea of cookie-cutter SUV designs.

 But its best qualities lie beneath the bodywork.
 Like all of BMW's X models, it's an SUV that makes you feel good every time you drive it, with a brilliant all-round driving experience.
 Cheaper models like the BMW X3 are still great in terms of ride, handling and engines, but the all-electric iX really shows what the brand's engineers can do when everything is pushed to the limit.